gxf1212/notes/research/MD-fundamentals.md

 see [here](/techniques/Prepare-for-the-computer.md) for installation

-this page also includes usage of pymol, vmd, gmx, etc.
+This page includes fundamental concepts of MD simulation, usage of pymol, vmd, gmx, etc., and also quantum chemistry concepts

 # Visualization & Modeling